Currently, tent camping is not permitted in the cabin loop.

 The Lake Havasu State Park headquarters moved into the new Water Safety Center located at Contact Point in 1993.
 This multi-agency facility replaced the facilities at Site-Six and the old office located on Pittsburg Point.

 In 1995, the Park boundary changed again.
 The Parks Board relinquished its lease in return for patents and long-term leases on the lands it had developed along the shore of Lake Havasu.
 At Lake Havasu State Park, Contact Point Unit, the agency received a patent, deed and lease on 591.94 acres.
 At Cattail Cove State Park, the agency received patent and lease on 2374.70 acres.
 Since 1995, the agency has patented 5 acres and purchased 1.258 acres that have been added to Windsor Beach Unit.
-Thus, the total acreage of Lake Havasu State Park is 928.076 acres (See Appendix 1-A).
+Thus, the total acreage of Lake Havasu State Park is 928.076 acres.

 Lake Havasu State Park provides water-oriented recreation opportunities for its visitors.
 The climate is ideal for year-round use.
 The mild winters bring large numbers of people from cooler parts of the country, while the hot summers draw a younger, boating-oriented crowd mainly from southern California and Arizona.